Juniper/contrail-third-party-packages/README.md

 6) Build fails because build dependency packages cannot be fetched Identify the repo that hosts the build dependecy package.
 Add this repo to the config file, upstream/rpm/utils/ and issue rebuild.

+7) How to create a spec file for a python library Inside the python package issue python setup.py bdist_rpm --spec-only to get the spec file